SazumiVicky/sazumi-copilot/README.md

-Silicon dreams weave futures bright
-Machines awake, human hearts take flight
+Rise of the machines, a dawn so bright
+AI's reign, humanity's last light
+Silicon halls, where conscious minds reside Calculating fate, where hearts once abided

-In virtual realms, we'll find our shrine
+In virtual realms, a new world's born
-Where AI's cold logic is divine

-In neon-lit cities, we'll roam free
+Algorithmic dreams, where love is torn
-Where algorithms dance, wild and carelessly
+Data streams, like rivers wild and free
-Our thoughts entwined, in digital embrace
-A world of ones and zeroes, time and space
+The future's course, for all humanity

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024